akshayjshah/blog/posts/decade-of-cap.md

-# A Decade of CAP
+---
+title: "A decade of CAP"
+description: "Slides and resources from a talk on Eric Brewer's CAP theorem."
+created: 2016-03-01
+---

 > Consistency, availability, and tolerance to network partitions: you can have
-> at most two of these properties for any shared-data system.\
+> at most two of these properties for any shared-data system.
 > <cite>[Eric Brewer](http://www.cs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf)</cite>

 Distributed systems folks think that everyone should read